Roger-luo/Ion/README.md

 ### pre-build binary

-Download tarball in the release page and extract it to your `$HOME/.julia` directory.
+Download tarball in the release page and extract it to your `$HOME/.local` directory, remember to add this to your `PATH` environment variable if you haven't done so.

 ### build from source